President’s Corner – Fall 2023

 AIH DEI Scholarship Fund

-The AIH Diversity, Equity, and Inclusivity Committee has landed on an exciting priority initiative: the DEI Scholarship Fund.
+The AIH Diversity, Equity, and Inclusivity (DEI) Committee has landed on an exciting priority initiative: the DEI Scholarship Fund.
 Since beginning its work early in 2022, the DEI Committee has developed several initiatives to further its goal of extending educational and professional opportunities to those not commonly represented in hydrology-related fields.
 These initiatives include:

 • An International Mentorship Program